EURO GOVT-Bunds retreat; trade choppy before EU summit

-* Concerns remain EU leaders won't deliver robust crisis plan (Updates into midsession)
+* Concerns EU leaders won't deliver robust crisis plan (Adds details, fresh quotes, background)

 By Emelia Sithole-Matarise